-- (1) In an appeal from a sentence or an appeal in a compassionate release case, the court will may, where appropriate or upon motion, establish an expedited schedule for briefing and argument schedule or a schedule for memoranda of law and fact in lieu of briefs.
-Memoranda and replies as provided below must be filed and served in accordance therewith.
-An original and 8 copies must be filed in each case. - (2) The appellant must file and serve a memorandum of law and fact setting forth appellant's challenge to the sentence.
-Appellee must file and serve a memorandum of law and fact setting forth the response to appellant's challenge.
-Appellant may file and serve a reply. - (23) The memoranda and the reply must comply with FRAP 27(d)(1)-(2).
+- (1) In an appeal from a sentence or an appeal in a compassionate release case, the court may, where appropriate or upon motion, establish an expedited schedule for briefing or a schedule for memoranda of law and fact in lieu of briefs. - (2) The memoranda and the reply must comply with FRAP 27(d)(1)-(2).
 Except by permission or direction of this court, the memoranda of law and fact may not exceed the length limits set by FRAP 27(d)(2), exclusive of pages containing the certificate required by Circuit Rule 28(a)(1).
 For the government, any disclosure statement required by FRAP 26.1(b) must be filed with its memorandum of law and fact, unless the statement has been filed previously with the court.
-An original and 4 copies of the memoranda and the reply must be filed. - (34) The memoranda need not contain a table of authorities, a statement of jurisdiction, or a summary of argument. - (45) The filings will be placed in the public record.
+An original and 4 copies of the memoranda and the reply must be filed. - (3) The memoranda need not contain a table of authorities, a statement of jurisdiction, or a summary of argument. - (4) The filings will be placed in the public record.
 Parties should avoid matters that could compromise the confidentiality of the presentence report.
-Where inclusion of confidential matters is unavoidable, the party should move to have the nonpublic portion of the submission placed under seal.

-(56) Where the court is reviewing both sentence and conviction in the same proceeding, the rules set out above, except for Circuit Rule 47.2(b)(45), will not apply.
+Where inclusion of confidential matters is unavoidable, the party should move to have the nonpublic portion of the submission placed under seal. - (5) Where the court is reviewing both sentence and conviction in the same proceeding, the rules set out above, except for Circuit Rule 47.2(b)(4), will not apply.